jakeprice-me/tech-notes/content/connect-to-an-openvpn-tunnel-using-the-cli.md

 ---
-id: connect-to-an-openvpn-tunnel-using-the-cli
+alias: connect-to-an-openvpn-tunnel-using-the-cli
-uuid: f897a427-3bf4-4f96-ad5e-89f5efc2b7e0
-title: Connect to an OpenVPN Tunnel Using the CLI
+category: openvpn
+classification: public
 date: 2019-09-14 21:34:52
-modified:
-types: tech-note
-categories: openvpn
+date_modified: null
+id: 20190914213452
 pinned: false
-tags: [openvpn, ubuntu]
+tags:
-private: false
-draft: false
+- openvpn
+- ubuntu
+title: Connect to an OpenVPN Tunnel Using the CLI
+type: tech-note
+uuid: f897a427-3bf4-4f96-ad5e-89f5efc2b7e0
 ---

 Use an OpenVPN configuration file to connect to an OpenVPN tunnel.